MongoDB ODBC driver Getting Started Guide

 6. Leave the DBMS list set to Generic DBMS.

-7. Type your MongoDB user name and password in the spaces provided.
+7. Enter your MongoDB user name and password in the spaces provided.

 Although these details are already stored in the data source, presumably MicroStrategy appends the user name and password specified here to the connection string it passes to SQLDriverConnect.
 You therefore need to supply the user name and password again, otherwise the connection will fail.

-If your MongoDB server does not require you to specify a user name and a password, type some "dummy" values in the MicroStrategy dialog box.
-Then edit your MongoDB ODBC data source in ODBC Administrator and select the Ignore Auth check box.
+If your MongoDB server does not require you to specify a user name and a password, enter some "dummy" values in the MicroStrategy dialog box.
+Then edit your MongoDB ODBC data source in ODBC Data Source Administrator and select the Ignore Auth check box.

-8. In the Name box, type "Easysoft MongoDB", and then choose OK.
+8. In the Name box, enter "Easysoft MongoDB", and then choose OK.

 9. In the Database connections pane, choose "Easysoft MongoDB".